Peek under the hood for details about our company’s privacy policy, along with legal and technical notes about thinkit creative.

 Legal and copyright details.

-We retain all rights to publish extracts of our paid work for self-promotional purposes (i.e., portfolio), unless prohibited by a signed non-disclosure agreement.
+We retain all rights to publish extracts of our paid work for self-promotional purposes (i.e., portfolio), unless expressly agreed to by a signed non-disclosure agreement.

-All products we prepare remain our property until payment is made in full.
+All products we prepare for you as a client remain our property until payment is made in full.

 Payment for products/services rendered are payable in Canadian Dollars unless otherwise stated.